 These technologies are behind numerous mechanical treatment centres built to turn a wide range of waste into secondary raw materials.
 Hazardous substances are removed, and the calorific value of combustible fractions is optimised.
-Materials that can be recovered and recycled and organic waste are treated to make them fit for further use.
+Materials that can be recovered and recycled and organic waste are treated to make the recycled and organic waste are treated to make them fit for further use.